javierllaca/hedge/README.md

 # Hedging in Spanish

-Source code and documentation for research project on hedges -
+Source code and documentation for research project on hedges

-Author: Javier Llaca
+- Author: Javier Llaca
-Speech Lab - Department of Computer Science, Columbia University
+- Speech Lab, Department of Computer Science, Columbia University

 ## Overview